Why do I need Commercial property insurance?

 Buildings insurance covers the cost of repairing or rebuilding your business premises if damaged or destroyed.

-Buildings insurance is not required by law, but most mortgage providers will insist that you take out a policy before they give you a loan.
+Commercial buildings insurance is not required by law, but most mortgage providers will insist that you take out a policy before they give you a loan.

 Even if you own your business premises outright you should still consider buildings insurance to cover you against the cost of repairs or rebuilding your property.